Jätkäsaari: As a cargo harbour

-The West Harbour was decided to be built in Jätkäsaari in 1911, but still in 1916 the city built a swimming pool on the island, which had to be dismantled already after three years.
+The West Harbour was decided to be built in Jätkäsaari in 1911, but still in 1916 the city built a swimming facility on the island, which had to be dismantled already after three years.
 The construction of the harbour started in 1913, and the island was connected to the mainland by a wide bridge with railway tracks running in the middle.
 The new branch of the Helsinki harbour rail running from the Helsinki Central Station to Katajanokka, branching off to Jätkäsaari, was built in 1916.
 A long pier was built in the harbour.
 The neighbouring islands of Hietasaari and Saukko were merged to the Jätkäsaari harbour area by leveling them and filling the sea in between them with reclaimed land.
 The name Jätkäsaari for the new continuous area was established in 1928.
+In the 1930s, the area was used as dumping site.

 In terms of traffic, the harbour was the largest in Helsinki since the 1960s, and its expansion continued in the 1970s.
 The area was still being expanded with reclaimed land, and when a part of the bay to the north of Jätkäsaari was filled in, Jätkäsaari changed from an island to a large peninsula.
 During the next decades, the traffic in the West Harbour grew to the full extent of its capacity.
 Train and truck traffic to and from the harbour started to become overwhelming in terms of the traffic connections in the city centre.
-The nearly century-old harbour finally moved to the Vuosaari Harbour with a larger capacity in November 2008, and only passenger traffic to Estonia (mostly to Tallinn) remained at the Länsiterminaali terminal.
-Construction of a new residential area started in the place of the previous huge container harbour.
+The nearly century-old harbour finally moved to the Vuosaari Harbour with a larger capacity in November 2008, and only passenger traffic to Estonia (mostly to Tallinn) remained at the West Terminal.
+Construction of a new residential area started in the place of the previous huge container port.
 The last of the railway tracks were dismantled in spring 2009.